hoytech/quadrable/README.md

 While processing commands, implementations should be creating nodes along the way for later querying.
 Technically this is optional and an implementation could just verify the root hash and then rely on the values included in the initial strand data.
 However, it is easier to make security-related mistakes with this approach.
 For example, suppose an implementation forgets to check that the first strand has an empty `next` linked list after processing the proof.
 In this case, an unauthenticated value could be in the initial strands that was never merged into the root.
 The tree-construction method "fails safe" in the presence of this mistake (among others) since this unauthenticated value will never get added to the created tree used for querying.

-Furthermore, a tree structure will be required in order to compute a new root after making modifications to these values, so in this case you may as well create a partial-tree while processing the proof.
-And if you do support building a partial-tree like this, any other handling of the strand values is duplicated code, which should be avoided.
+Furthermore, a tree structure will be useful when computing a new root after making insertions and updates.
+If you do support building a partial-tree to do this, any other handling of the strand values is duplicated code, which should be avoided.
+This implies that constructing the partial-tree while verifying the proof is ideal.

 ### Proof encodings

-There are a variety of ways that proofs could be encoded (whether using the strands model or otherwise).
+There are a variety of ways that merkle-tree proofs can be encoded (whether using the strands model or otherwise).
 The Quadrable C++ library has a conceptual separation between a proof and its encoding.
 There is a `quadrable::Proof` class, and it contains an abstract description of the proof.
 In order to serialize this to something that can be transmitted, there is a separate `encodeProof()` function.
 This function takes two arguments: The proof to encode and the encoding type.
 So far we have the following encoding types:

 * `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
 It tries to make the smallest proofs possible, but the optimizer still has room for improvement.
 * `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
 These proofs may be larger (or not) depending on the sizes of your keys.
-They will take slightly more CPU to verify than the no keys version, but at the end you will have a partial-tree that supports [key enumeration](#key-tracking).
+They will take slightly more CPU to verify than the no-keys version, but at the end you will have a partial-tree that supports [enumeration by key](#key-tracking).

 Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parentheses above.
 Since the two encoding types implemented so far are similar, we will describe them concurrently and point out the minor differences as they arise.

-Although the C++ implementation has the `quadrable::Proof` intermediate representation of proofs which it converts encoded proofs into prior to processing, other implementations may choose to directly process the encoded form.
+Although the C++ implementation has the `quadrable::Proof` intermediate representation of proofs which it converts encoded proofs to and from prior to processing, the Solidity implementation directly processes the compact encoding.

 ### Compact encoding

-The first byte is the version byte described above, and then strands and commands are serialized:
+The first byte is the version byte described above, followed by serialised lists of strands and commands:

     [1 byte proof type]
     [ProofStrand]+
     [ProofCmd]*

-* The sort order is significant for both.
-For strands it must be sorted by key hash (even if keys are included, and not the keyHashes).
+* The sort order is significant for both lists.
+For strands it must be sorted by keyHash (even with `CompactWithKeys` proofs where keys are included instead of keyHashes).
 For commands the order is the sequence that the commands will be processed.
 * At the end of the lists of strands, a special "Invalid" strand signifies the end of the strand list, and that the commands follow.
 * The commands are just processed until the end of the encoded string.